Destinations Greece The Cyclades Mykonos

 Island's only private sandy beach

-InsiderIt has the only private sandy beach on Mykonos — that's the reason to choose it over a cliff-side design hotel.
-Buddha-Bar Beach is on site and the peninsula keeps it private; plan a cab for Chora, it's not a walk.
+InsiderIt has the only private sandy beach on Mykonos, which is why you choose it over a cliff-side design hotel.
+Buddha-Bar Beach is on site and the peninsula keeps it private; plan a cab for Chora, since it's not a walk.

 What We Do

-Twelve things across four tabs — the Delos morning (the only must-do), the south- and north-coast beach circuits, the sailing day around the surrounding islets, and the Chora sunset moves.
-Mykonos is small (87 km²); a 2-night stay can hit most of this.
+Twelve things across four tabs: the Delos morning (the only real must-do), the south- and north-coast beach circuits, the sailing day around the surrounding islets, and the Chora sunset.
+Mykonos is small (87 km²), so a two-night stay can hit most of this.

 Delos by morning ferry